 I knew when I was in Brisbane it would be my last chance to shop so I packed ahead of time to see what I was missing and to see how much space I had.
 I was very surprised to see that I had a lot more space in my bag than when I went to Africa.

 Whether you plan ahead or just throw things in a bag here are things I’ll be packing for South America Adventure.
+It’s important to bring the best travel gear for your trip

 Here’s what I’m packing for South America

 The pack itself – I’m using my trusty Osprey backpack again for this trip.
-I’m just moving too much to take a roller bag and I actually prefer to use a back pack.
+I’m just moving too much to take a roller bag and I actually prefer to use a travel backpack.
 Its 55 Litres which includes the day pack.
 I only fill the main pack and the day pack is for my electronics.
 I have it in red so that I can see it when it comes around the baggage claim.

 Packing cubes are a life saver for me.
 I have one for all my tops and one for all my bottoms and then a smaller one for socks, underwear and my swimsuit.